 It is generally placed at the entrance doors in the centre of the jaurbs or lintels so as to easily attract the attention of the visiting devotees.
 Sometimes it is to be found on the pilasters and the corners of the ceilings of the roofs or on the head-dresses of the images of deities.

-It is described in the Skanda Purana, where Shiva ordained to represent the Kirtimukha at the lintel of the sanctum of the Lord and noted that whosoever worship the Kirtimukha would acquire the benevolent grace of the Lord.
+Kirtimukha is described in the Skanda Purana, where Shiva ordained to represent it at the lintel of the sanctum of the Lord and noted that whosoever worship the Kirtimukha would acquire the benevolent grace of the Lord.
 Due to this reason, famous manuals of architecture like the Manasara have prescribed it.

 The significance of the Kirtimukha is described in the 17 th chapter of the Skanda Purana:

 “There was a very powerful king of the Daityas named Jalandara.
 He had conquered all the three worlds.
 At that time, the great Lord, Siva, had intended to wed Parvati, the daughter of the king of the Himalayas.
 Jalandara, incensed with pride, sent a messenger to Siva and contemptuously commanded the latter to give up his claims for Parvati’s hand.

 For, the beggar-Siva, so thought Jalandara, was not a proper match for the lovely princess who could but be a spouse of such a great king as himself.
 When the courier, Rahu, delivered the message to Siva, the great god became so angry that a terrible being shot forth from between the eye-brows of the Lord.

 The being was roaring like thunder, and had a face like that of a lion, a protruding tongue, eyes burning with fire and its hair raised upwards.
 Though it had an emaciated body, it seemed like another Narasimha, the man-lion incarnation of Vishnu, in strength.
 The terrible being ran up to eat Rahu, whereupon the latter prayed to Lord Siva to save him.